Highly Luminous Supernovae associated with Gamma-Ray Bursts I.: GRB 111209A/SN 2011kl in the Context of Stripped-Envelope and Superluminous Supernovae: Discussion

 \subsubsection{Powering SN 2011kl}

 An alternative way to power a luminous SN is the interaction with a dense stellar wind, or ejected shells of large mass, the CSM-interaction model.
-Such shells can be emitted shortly (on astronomical timescales) before the final core collapse, and cause spectra to change from Type I to Type II at late times (e.g., SN 2014C, \citealt{Milisavljevic2015ApJ2,Margutti2017ApJ,Anderson2017MNRAS,Vinko2017ApJ,Bietenholz2017MNRAS}{; and SN 2017dio, \citealt{Kuncarayakti2018ApJ})}, and possibly even serve as an additional energy source powering SLSNe (e.g., the cases of iPTF13ehe, iPTF15esb, and iPTF16bad; \citealt{Yan2015ApJ,Yan2017ApJ2,Liu2018ApJ2}, \citealt{Wang2016ApJ}, but see \citealt{Moriya2015AA}; CSM interaction has also been used to model ASASSN-15lh, \citealt{Chatzopoulos2016ApJ}).
-The possibility of such an interaction without the usual spectral signatures of H and He, which are clearly not detected (L14, G15, \citealt{Kruhler2015AA}, \citealt{Mazzali2016MNRAS}), has been discussed in the literature \citep{Blinnikov2010arXiv,Chevalier2011ApJL,Chatzopoulos2012ApJ,Baklanov2015AstL,Sorokina2016ApJ,Chatzopoulos2016ApJ,Tolstov2017ApJ}, and observed in at least one case (\citealt{Ben-Ami2014ApJ}; \cite{Lunnan2016ApJ} also find that an H/He-less CSM interaction model best explains the long rise-/decay-time SLSN PS1-14bj), but these models have not been discussed in the context of GRB progenitors and have multiple issues when compared with our light-curve evolution.
+Such shells can be emitted shortly (on astronomical timescales) before the final core collapse, and cause spectra to change from Type I to Type II at late times (e.g., SN 2014C, \citealt{Milisavljevic2015ApJ2}{; SN 2004dk, \citealt{Mauerhan2018MNRAS}; SN 2017ens, \citealt{Chen2018ApJL},} and SN 2017dio, \citealt{Kuncarayakti2018ApJ}), and possibly even serve as an additional energy source powering SLSNe (e.g., the cases of iPTF13ehe, iPTF15esb, and iPTF16bad; \citealt{Yan2015ApJ,Yan2017ApJ2,Liu2018ApJ2}, \citealt{Wang2016ApJ}{).} The possibility of such an interaction without the usual spectral signatures of H and He, which are clearly not detected (L14, G15, \citealt{Kruhler2015AA}, \citealt{Mazzali2016MNRAS}), has been discussed in the literature {\citep[e.g.,][]{Blinnikov2010arXiv,Chevalier2011ApJL,Chatzopoulos2012ApJ}}, and observed in at least one {case \citep{Ben-Ami2014ApJ},} but these models have not been discussed in the context of GRB progenitors and have multiple issues when compared with our light-curve evolution.
 Furthermore, the detailed spectroscopic modelling strongly rules out any sign of interaction \citep[G15,][]{Mazzali2016MNRAS}.
 In G15, we arrived at the conclusion that SN 2011kl is a lower-luminosity pendant to SLSNe powered by magnetar energy injection, implying that the central engine of GRB 111209A was itself a rapidly spinning magnetar.
 Note that one proposed indicator for a magnetar central engine, an early shock breakout \citep{Kasen2015ApJ}, would be hidden beneath the bright afterglow which is much more luminous than SN 2011kl even at peak.
 Further analysis of our data by other teams has yielded results which are in agreement with ours \citep{Metzger2015MNRAS,Bersten2016ApJL,Liu2017ApJ,Cano2016MNRAS,Wang2017ApJ3}, with \cite{Cano2016MNRAS} even stating that the afterglow of GRB 111209A can be powered by magnetar emission (they only use the late afterglow data presented in G15, though, similar to \citealt{Gompertz2017ApJ}).
-Note that recently it has been proposed, in contrast to the main conclusion of \cite{Cano2016MNRAS}, that many Type Ic-BL SNe may be mostly powered by magnetars \citep{WangLJ2016ApJ,Wang2017ApJ2,Wang2017ApJ1}.
+Note that recently it has been proposed, in contrast to the main conclusion of \cite{Cano2016MNRAS}, that many Type Ic-BL SNe may be mostly powered by magnetars \citep{WangLJ2016ApJ,Wang2017ApJ2,Wang2017ApJ1}{, see \cite{Taddia2019AA1} for an observational example}.